Why Definitions Matter More Than You Think

 "Personal representative" includes an executor, an administrator, a successor personal representative, a special administrator and persons who perform substantially the same function under the law governing their status.

-A.R.S. § 14-1201(48)Understanding these definitions helps clarify who has standing to participate in a proceeding, what qualifies as "property" or "claims" against an estate, and how the court distinguishes between different types of trusts, wills, and fiduciaries.
+A.R.S. § 14-1201(48)Knowing these definitions helps clarify who can take part in a proceeding.
+It also shows what counts as "property" or "claims" against an estate.

 Terms That Come Up Most Often